cjschmank/UX-Portfolio/content/authors/admin/_index.md

 highlight_name: true
 ---

 Christopher J. Schmank, MA is a doctoral graduate student and user experience researcher at Claremont Graduate University studying under the supervision of Andrew R.A.
 Conway, PhD.
-For more information about my academic background see my Academic Website: **cjschmank.github.io**.
+For more information about my academic background see my Academic Website: <a href="https://cjschmank.netlify.app" target="_blank"> CLICK HERE</a>.

-Recently, I completed a user experience internship with Hit Point Studios in Los Angeles, CA which led to several consulting positions as a user experience researcher.
-As a consultant, I have completed competitive analyses and competitive analysis briefs, in-application user experience research, and acted as a writer for in-game NPC responses.
-What follows is my User Experience portfolio which centers around an interactive website and application that I created called YourTrek--a social networking platform for hikers and outdoor enthusiasts.
+Recently, he completed a user experience internship with Hit Point Studios in Los Angeles, CA which led to several consulting positions as a user experience researcher.
+As a consultant, Christpoher has completed competitive analyses and competitive analysis briefs, in-application user experience research, and acted as a writer for in-game NPC responses.
+What follows is his User Experience portfolio which centers around an interactive website and application that he created called YourTrek--a social networking platform for hikers and outdoor enthusiasts.